epccs/RPUpi/Hardware/README.md

 ## Electrical Parameters (Typical)

 ```
-        VIN pin needs 7V to 30V (RPUno has 12.8V) at 4W for SMPS regulator that powers Pi Zero
+        VIN pin needs 7V to 30V (RPUno has 12.8V) at up to 4W for SMPS regulator to power a Pi Zero
-        5V pin needs 150mA (RPUno has over 1A) to power RPU_BUS
+        5V pin needs 150mA (RPUno has 1+ Amp) to power RPU_BUS
-        This is OSH so refer to the parts used for storage and operation limits.
 ```

 ## Mounting